mayfiete/AvengersPython/readMe.md

     * persist.py: persists the data into the database
     * pivot_db_data.py: pivots the data from the database to a more readable format
     * message_broker.py: message broker - connecting Python to rabbitmq
+    * write_to_mongoddb.py: copy data from csv into mongodb

 ** message broker logic is still being worked out **